itcodehery/Borcom-Tool-Project/README.md

 ## Contributing

-We are in the early stages of development and welcome contributions from those interested in compilers, static analysis, and systems safety.
+I am in the early stages of development and I'm open to contributions from those interested in compilers, static analysis, and systems safety.